ORLA*: Mobile Manipulator-Based Object Rearrangement with Lazy A Star: Evaluation

 \section{Evaluation}

-In this section, we present simulation evaluations on \ours and compare it with state-of-the-art rearrangement planners. \ours and its comparisons are implemented with Python.
-All the experiments are executed on an Intel$^\circledR$ Xeon$^\circledR$ CPU at 3.00GHz.
-To measure the difficulty of a rearrangement instance, we define the density level of workspace $\rho$ as $\dfrac{\sum_{o\in \mathcal O} S(o)}{S_T}$, where $S(o)$ is the footprint size of the object $o$ and $S_T$ is the size of the tabletop region.
-And we set $C=10$ in cost function $\mathcal J(\Pi)$.
+We present simulation evaluations on \ours and compare them with state-of-the-art rearrangement planners implemented in Python.
+For each experiment, costs and computation time are averages of test cases finished by all methods.
+Experiments are executed on an Intel$^\circledR$ Xeon$^\circledR$ CPU at 3.00GHz.
+To measure instance difficulty, we define the density level of workspace $\rho$ as $\dfrac{\sum_{o\in \mathcal O} S(o)}{S_T}$, where $S(o)$ is the footprint size of the object $o$ and $S_T$ is the size of the tabletop region.
+We set $C=10$ in cost function $\mathcal J(\Pi)$.

-In the ablation study, we compare \ours-Full, \ours-Action, and Greedy-Sampling in disc instances(Fig.~\ref{fig:discInstance}) without \model. \ours-Full is our \ours minimizing $\mathcal J(\Pi)$. \ours-Action only considers manipulation costs, i.e. minimizes the number of pick-n-places.
-Greedy-Sampling maintains an A$^*$ search tree with $\mathcal J(\Pi)$, but it samples buffer poses immediately as close to goal poses as possible when objects are moved to buffers.
-In these experiments, we show the performance difference between whether \ours considers the traveling cost or not and that between lazy buffer allocation and immediate buffer sampling.
-In disc instances, we assume all poses are stable to be placed on.
+We first compare \ours-Full, \ours-Action, Greedy-Sampling , MCTS\cite{labbe2020monte}, and TRLB\cite{gao2022fast} in disc instances (Fig.~\ref{fig:discInstance}) without \model. \ours-Full is our \ours minimizing $\mathcal J(\Pi)$. \ours-Action only considers manipulation costs, i.e. minimizes the number of pick-n-places.
+Greedy-Sampling maintains an A$^*$ search tree with $\mathcal J(\Pi)$.
+Instead of lazy buffer allocation, it samples buffer poses immediately as close to goal poses as possible when objects are moved to buffers.
+MCTS and TRLB compute rearrangement plans using Monte-Carlo tree search with random buffer sampling and bi-directional tree search with lazy buffer allocation respectively.
+These two planners only consider buffer poses in the free space.
+In disc instances, we assume all poses are stable to be placed on but the robot cannot manipulate an object if another object is on top.
 The table sizes of EE and MB instances are $1m\times 1m$ and $3m\times 1m$, respectively.
-We adjust the disc radius to keep $\rho=0.2$.
-In general-shaped object instances (Fig.~\ref{fig:ycbInstance}), we compare \ours-Full and \ours-Action with MCTS\cite{labbe2020monte} and TRLB\cite{gao2022fast}, which seek the rearrangement plan minimizing the number of actions and sample buffer poses in free space.
+In disc instances with different numbers of objects, we adjust the disc radius to keep $\rho$ constant.
+We also test \ours-Full and \ours-Action in general-shaped object instances (Fig.~\ref{fig:ycbInstance}) with \model for buffer pose sampling.